 Most of us are deeply concerned with living meaningful, purposeful lives, and we spend a lot of energy trying to figure out if we are doing it.
 We want to know what God wants for our lives, and we want to know today.
 So how do we discover our purpose?
 The movie Moana gives us some insight.

-- Your passions reveal your purpose: We all will ask a couple of core questions at one time or another in our lives: “What am I supposed to do?”
+- Your passion reveals your purpose: We all will ask a couple core questions at one time or another in our lives: “What am I supposed to do?”
 Or “What is my purpose?”
-Chances are, you’ve asked yourself that question more than once because each passing season of life gives way to another where your circumstances, relationships, and desires change.
-Why is it important to discover your true identity, place, and purpose in life?
+Chances are, you’ve asked yourself that question more than once, because each passing season of life gives way to another where your circumstances, relationships and desires change.
+Why is it important to discover your true identity, place and purpose in life?
 From a Christ-follower’s point of view, the term “passion” can be easily misunderstood.
-An accurate description of “passion” is found in Romans 12:11: “Never be lazy, but work hard and serve the Lord enthusiastically.”
+An accurate description of “passion” is found in Romans 12:11: “Never be lacking in zeal, but keep your spiritual fervor, serving the Lord.”
+(NIV).
 Our passion is an interest so powerful that it bubbles and boils inside of us.
 God desires for us to find such causes and invest in them with intensity.
 Those passions can be a sign of your God-given purpose.
 We are passionate about our spouse, our children, our work.
 We get fired up over injustices in the world; when we hear about children being abused we get angry.
-When coupled with our talents, these passions point in the direction of our purpose.
+Talking about what Christ did for me stirs me up.
+When coupled with my talents, these passions point in the direction of my purpose.
 God has called you to a purpose and wants you to walk in it — for others and for your own joy.
 Also consider that since God has called you, He is completely able to reveal your purpose to you, and He will, as you diligently seek Him (Hebrews 11:6).

 - Do you spend a lot of time questioning what your purpose is?

 - How would knowing who you are help you to know your purpose?